-- 29.39 If we find, after granting a restricted certificate of sponsorship (CoS), that it should not have been granted, we will reclaim it from your sponsorship management system (SMS) account.
-This may happen where we are taking action against you, for example, if you made a false statement when applying for the CoS. - 29.40 If you decide that you no longer need a restricted CoS, you must do one of the following: - if the CoS is part of an application for a number of identical CoS, you must first assign the ones you do need then email the Tier 2 Limits team to let us know that it can be returned - if the CoS did not form part of an application for a number of identical CoS, you can email the Tier 2 Limits team to let us know that it can be returned - 29.41 You must let us know about any restricted CoS which can be returned.
-We can then make them available to other sponsors. - 29.42 The status of any CoS that is returned or reclaimed will be updated in your SMS account.
+- 29.44 If we find, after granting you a restricted certificate of sponsorship (CoS), that your application for that CoS was invalid for any reason, we will reclaim it from your sponsorship management system (SMS) account. - 29.45 If you decide that you no longer need a restricted CoS, you must do one of the following: - if the CoS is part of an application for a number of identical CoS, you must first assign the ones you do need then email the Tier 2 Limits team to let us know that it can be returned - if the CoS did not form part of an application for a number of identical CoS, you can email the Tier 2 Limits team to let us know that it can be returned - 29.46 You must let us know about any restricted CoS which can be returned.
+We can then make them available to other sponsors. - 29.47 The status of any CoS that is returned or reclaimed will be updated in your SMS account.
 It will display as 'returned' or 'reclaimed'.